pganssle/traffic-wallpaper/README.md

     <a href="https://raw.githubusercontent.com/pganssle/traffic-wallpaper/master/images/wallpaper/composite_map.png"><img src="https://raw.githubusercontent.com/pganssle/traffic-wallpaper/master/images/wallpaper/composite_map.png"></a>
 </div>

 The `run_updates.pyw` updates the images every 30 seconds (configurable time interval in the `settings.json` file), and sets it to my desktop background (Windows).
 There doesn't seem to be a good way to set the desktop backgrounds individually, but since I want a different background on each screen, I make a composite image out of the traffic map and the other backgrounds.
+This generates a lock file (defaults to `runner.txt`) when it starts running.
+If you want to stop it running, just delete that file to stop the program (this allows me to avoid having any kind of user interface).

 The `RunUpdates.bat` batch file is a wrapper for `run_updates.pyw`, and can be used if you want to use Task Scheduler to automatically start the script on startup.
 Unfortunately, it leaves a console window up - see [this SO question](https://stackoverflow.com/questions/324539/how-can-i-run-a-program-from-a-batch-file-without-having-the-console-open-after) for details on how to fix that, if that's your problem.